zaiisao/Documentation/en/Audio Broadcast/string_android.md

   - Call the `joinChannelWithUserAccount` method to join the channel.

   The difference between the two is that for the former, the time elapsed between calling the `joinChannelWithUserAccount` method and joining the channel is shorter than the latter.

-- After a remote user joins the channel, the SDK gets the integer user ID and string user account of the remote user, caches them in a mapping table object (`UserInfo`) and triggers the `onUserInfoUpdated` callback on the local client.

 - For other APIs, Agora uses the integer user ID for identification.
 You can call the  `getUserInfoByUid` or `getUserInfoByUserAccount` method to get the corresponding user ID or user account without maintaining the map.